cathaloruaidh/genomeBuildConversion/README.md

 # 1&nbsp; Genome Build Conversion
-Code for identifying positions in the human genome that are unstable when converting between GRCh37 and GRCh38, using either liftOver or CrossMap.
+Code for identifying positions in the human genome that are unstable when converting between GRCh37 and GRCh38, using either `liftOver` or `CrossMap`.
+The data in mind for this procedure are single nucleotide variants (SNVs) obtained from whole genome sequencing (WGS).
 Previous work has highlighted unusual behaviour in build conversion, such as SNVs mapping to a different chromosome.
 BED files describing these conversion-unstable positions (CUPs) are provided, as well as a combined file of all regions ("novel_CUPs").
+These positions are determined by the chain file, and are the same regardless of the conversion tool.
 Pre-excluding SNVs in these regions before converting between builds removes all unstable behaviour.

 If you have any queries or feedback, please contact the [author](mailto:cathalormond@gmail.com).
 If you use the exclude files or this algorithm in your publication, please cite the following paper: